 Lunar New Year: a celebration of tradition, superstitions, family, and great food.

-While it can be known as Chinese New Year, Lunar New Year or Spring Festival is actually celebrated in many Asian countries, including South Korea, Vietnam, and Indonesia.
-Unlike western countries that use the Gregorian calendar to mark holidays with set dates, Lunar New Year follows the lunar calendar and the dates vary slightly every year depending on when the first moon begins.
+Lunar New Year, also known as Chinese New Year or Spring Festival, is celebrated in many Asian countries, including South Korea, Vietnam, and Indonesia.
+Unlike Western countries that use the Gregorian calendar to mark holidays with set dates, the Lunar New Year follows the lunar calendar.
+The dates vary slightly every year depending on when the first moon begins.
 Typically, the festival is between the end of January and the first few weeks of February and can last up to sixteen days.

 So, do you get gifts during the Lunar New Year?
 The answer is YES.
 Plenty of gifts are given and received but there are specific rules and etiquettes to follow.
 Unlike birthdays or Christmas, Lunar New Year gifts centre around ensuring prosperity and good fortune and that’s where colours and numbers become very important.
 Gift-giving during the new year is a form of love and respect: as every gift is your wish for loved ones to have a year full of good fortune, an abundance of wealth and happiness.